 - You haven’t worked in a private house before

-The reasons above are only a handful of those which I received, and the mental struggle was really affecting me as I couldn’t handle being rejected time after time.
-I knew I could get through the first round of interviews, as I had skills in building relationships, but for one reason or another I would get rejected on the final round.
+The reasons above are only a handful of those which I received – mental struggles were really affecting me as I couldn’t handle being rejected.
+I knew I could get through the first round of interviews, but I would get rejected on the final round.

 This was a gruelling experience which made me feel demoralised, upset, depressed and emotionally drained.
-It felt as if my dream was never going to come true.
-But my desire to succeed was not going to stop because of 27 ‘no’s.
+My desire to succeed was not going to stop because of 27 ‘no’s.
 I knew what I was capable of doing, so even if it took another 27 rejections, at some point someone was going to say yes.

 I continued to get support from my uncle, who was a mentor to me.
-My strategy had been created with help and training from him, to ensure I kept a balance between working at my full time role and learning the etiquette of being a professional PA.
-When the times came to present myself to HNWIs, Principles, philanthropists and private families, I was going to conduct myself in a respected manner, and show evidence of my passion and experience.
+I kept a balance between working at my full time role and learning the etiquette.
+When the times came to present myself to HNWIs, Principles, philanthropists and private families, I was going to conduct myself in a respected manner.

 I sacrificed many evenings and weekends doing errands and ad hoc in order to gain more solid experience and build credibility in the industry.

-Meanwhile, I continued my full time role in the finance sector and looked to progress in this field too, but it wasn’t my passion.
-In the summer of 2016 I was introduced to a beautiful and humble Principle who saw my desire, ambition, passion and heart, and offered me the position of a full time private PA in the West End.
+I continued my full time role in the finance sector and looked to progress in this field too.
+In the summer of 2016 I was offered a position of a full time private PA.
+The principal recognised my desire to succeed!

-I had fulfilled a dream that many thought impossible, but what they’d failed to realise was that I’m someone who was so determined to achieve my goal that I’d have sacrificed almost anything to do so.
+I had fulfilled a dream that many thought impossible.
 That was my winning formula.
-I’ll always stay humble and remember my struggles, but will now enjoy being involved in a career which previously I only dreamt about.
+I’ll always stay humble and remember my struggles.
+I love my new career – one I only ever dreamt about.

 If it was easy, I think everyone would do it, but not many can handle the rejections that will inevitably come.
 Those who are determined enough to keep going are the ones who will one day reach their goals.